vanessacassandra/react-hooks-and-clean-code/src/topics/02_SOLID_React/02_SOLID_React.md

 ### Higher Order Component

 One way to extend existing component is by using Higher Order Component (HOC).
-HOC is a function that returns a component.
+HOC is a function that takes in a base component and returns a new component.

 ### Compound Component